davepagurek/content-aware-sound-fill/README.md

 <ul>
   <li><strong>The LSTM+MCMC model produces a similar median error to the ground truth.</strong></li>
   <li>Neither reaches zero due to noise from the filled region not having many samples.</li>
-  <li>Both learned models have less variance than the ground truth: real human composers are not a perfect Markov processes and can produce "surprising" scores.</li>
+  <li>Both learned models have less variance than the ground truth: real human composers are not perfect Markov processes and can produce "surprising" scores.</li>
   <li>Both have issues continuing obvious structured, repeating patterns.</li>
 </ul>